 It can take a long time to heal plantar fasciitis, so there is nothing more frustrating than when it flares up again and again.

+The best way to prevent plantar fasciitis from flaring up is by closely following your doctor’s treatment instructions and keeping up with your regular remedies.
 Take preventative measures like wearing plantar fasciitis inserts and stretching your feet regularly, and avoid these 7 heel pain triggers:

 1. Starting a new fitness activity

 Finding new ways to get in your daily exercise is a great idea, but new activities may trigger plantar fasciitis.
 Sometimes it is just a matter of getting used to new movements and easing yourself into a new routine, but other times it may be the activity itself that is causing a real problem.

 When you decide to try a new workout, make sure that you warm up thoroughly, learn proper form, and wear supportive footwear.
 Avoid activities that require that you work out barefoot (like some martial arts and dance classes), and exercises that are particularly jarring to the feet.

 Even if you walk or run regularly, changing the intensity of your workouts can trigger plantar fasciitis.
 Sprinting when you normally jog, or power walking when you usually walk at a leisurely pace will put an added strain on your feet that your body isn’t used to.
 If you want to ramp up your workouts, do so slowly and make sure that you take extra preventative measures like icing and stretching your feet.

 Weight gain is a common cause and contributing factor to plantar fasciitis.
 Whether you are gaining body fat, muscle mass, or healthy weight from a pregnancy, the added pounds put extra strain on your feet.
 This can cause plantar fasciitis for the first time, or trigger a new bout once you have already healed.